 - Panel Discussion with Experienced International TAs (2:45-4:00, Savery 260)

-If you have any questions about the International TA Program, you can call the CTL at 206.543.6588, or send a message to email@example.com.
+If you have any questions about the International TA Program or about the requirements, you can call the CTL at 206.543.6588, or send a message to firstname.lastname@example.org.